 Avocado— Scientific studies say that if you put 1/4 of an avocado on a burger, it cuts the absorption of the saturated fat by 60%.
 Avocados are loaded with nutrients.
 The healthy fats in avocados have powerful anti-inflammatory effects, and remarkably have been shown to offset damage caused by other less healthy food choices that we tend to eat.
 They are also rich in oleic acid and vitamin E, and have been found to alleviate pain in muscles and joints.An avocado a day takes the inflammation at bay.

 Herbs and Spices— Garlic and ginger, cinnamon, clove, sage, especially turmeric.
-These are all known inflammation fighters to some degree, and you can use them as often as you like.
+These are all known to help promote normal inflammation responses to some degree, and you can use them as often as you like.
 The miracle healing active ingredient inside turmeric, which is only about 3% of the root itself, is called curcumin.
 The one that Dr. Nancy takes daily and recommends to her clients is called Smarter Curcumin.
 It has the fastest acting curcumin available, coupled with black seed oil and complementary herbs that make it highly absorbable.

 Foods to avoid on this diet